-After over two years on the road, we’ve learned a thing or two about how to have a smoother and easier life when living in a camper van.
+After over last 2+ years on the road, we’ve learned a thing or two about how to have a smoother and easier life when living in a camper van.
 In fact, we have a growing list of van life dos & don’ts, rules to live by when on the road.

 We created our top 10 tips that we adhere to to help us get the most out of our camper van journey.

 Van gets dirty real quick

 You are more likely to spend your time outdoors in van life.
 Going on a hike in the mountains, surfing in the ocean….YES It’s one of the most amazing things about van life, being close to nature.
 That means, you are more likely to bring in more dust and dirt into your van.

 In a small space, dirt is easily noticeable.
 Our van gets full of dust on the floor after 2 days without sweeping, and it is pretty unbearable.